Situated on the banks of one of the greatest rivers in Africa – The Mara.

 Maasai culture, stories of old and lessons of new are spoken through true Maasai warriors and elders around the fireplace.
 They are not staff, they’re family and this is their camp.
 Our Maasai family herd cattle and tend to their farms out of season, none of them are hospitality trained, their authentic manner is honest and their hospitality genuine.
 In addition to a dedicated cultural evening hosted by our Maasai team, guests are encouraged to connect and share in a more informal way with our Kenyan family at any stage during their stay with us.

 Authentic Tented Accommodation

 Our 12 tents are all equipped with their own en-suite bathroom, flushing toilet and mahogany beds, ensuring a combination of exemplary comfort and an authentic experience that safely embraces nature’s wonderings instead of walling it out.
-Bucket showers are filled upon request and hold enough water, hot or cold, to wash body and even the longest of locks.
-It is almost unbelievable to think such a respectively luxurious heaven, so far removed from cities and crowds, lies at such easy reach.
+Bucket showers are filled upon request and hold more than enough water, hot or cold.
+It is almost unbelievable to think such comfort, so far removed from cities and crowds, lies at such easy reach.

 Dedicated Media Tent

 The Media Tent with WI-FI awaits those who can’t wait to see what they captured during the day, edit images under guidance of our Wild Eye hosts and show it to the world.
 Powered by our own solar farm this media tent, the lounge and our guest tents are kept alit consistently and sustainably.

 The bar and dining tent houses a large dining table with an adjacent lounge and bar area where our friendly staff are always on hand to assist you with an ice-cold refreshments.
 Our chefs produce menus out of a camp kitchen, hearty food, which is welcomed after long days in the field.